kehantan/labbook/docs/assays/antiviral.rst

 Observe the well plate every 24 hrs for formation of CPE.
 Usually the media in the well plates can be harvested after 48 hours or when there are high number of CPE.

-I would suggest distribute the media in each well into multiple microcentrifuge tube so we can do multiple plaque assays later on.
+Distribute the media in each well into multiple microcentrifuge tube so we can do multiple plaque assays later on.

 **Procedure**